This is what happened to Argentina's lost submarine

 (Photo by Martin Otero)

-It took over four months, but the story of what happened to the San Juan has finally been revealed.
+It took over four months, but the story of what happened to the San Juan was finally revealed in August of 2018.
 According to a report by TeleSurTV.com, the submarine suffered a fire in her forward battery compartment on Nov.
 15, 2017, after seawater went down the submarine's "snorkel."

 The crew of the sub fought the fire for two hours as the submarine descended.
 The vessel then reportedly imploded, instantly killing all 44 sailors on board.
 Claims that the submarine was in poor material condition were denied by the Argentinean Navy.
 A massive rescue effort, which included a Lockheed P-3 Orion and a Boeing P-8 Poseidon from the United States Navy, went on for weeks before the search was called off.